Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

-Future research could also compare the practicality of the two core paradigms that general-purpose \acp{zkp} facilitate: The first approach involves retrofitting existing credential infrastructures such as X.509~certificates by transpiling the corresponding verification libraries, as proposed in \citet{delignat2016cinderella}'s approach, or by implementing novel verification libraries for such credential systems in one of the available \acp{dsl}.
+Future research could also compare the practicality of the two core paradigms that general-purpose \acp{zkp} facilitate: The first approach involves retrofitting existing credential standards by transpiling the corresponding verification libraries, as proposed in \citet{delignat2016cinderella}'s approach for X.509 certificates, or by implementing novel verification libraries for such credential systems in one of the available \acp{dsl}, as has been done for JWTs~\citep{zklogin,snark2021jwt}.
 The second approach involves creating a novel infrastructure of certificates tailored towards multi-credential presentations and \ac{snark}-friendly cryptographic primitives, closer to what Hyperledger AnonCreds aim to achieve and what~\citet{maram2021CanDID,rosenberg2022zkcreds} and our work propose.
-For such novel frameworks, the heuristic approaches that we discuss in this paper should be formalized, for instance, to get provable privacy guarantees of the core components of \acp{vp} as well as the more complex setup that needs to be considered for studying the role of how combining designated verifier \acp{zkp} and asymmetric encryption addresses \ac{mitm} attacks without restrictive certification and identification of the relying party.
-Of course, hybrid approaches are also conceivable, similar to \ac{w3c} verifiable credentials being chained to \ac{ssl} certificates via publishing the corresponding key-pairs on a website, although this would arguably increase the complexity of creating the related wallets and verification backends.
-Future security analyses could also consider which additional anonymization on other layers are required to avoid correlation beyond \acp{vp}, similar to discussions on anonymous digital payment systems such as~\citep{tinn2021cbdc,gross2021designing}, which point out the need for network-level anonymization, e.g., via onion routing~\citep{garrido2022revealing} through the Tor network~\citep{dingledine2004tor}.
+For such novel frameworks, the heuristic approaches we discuss in this paper should be formalized, for instance, to get provable privacy guarantees of the core components of \acp{vp} also under many concurrent interactions as well as the more complex setup that needs to be considered for studying the role of how combining designated verifier presentations can leverage \acp{snark} and asymmetric encryption to address \ac{mitm} attacks without restrictive certification and identification of the verifier.
+Of course, hybrid approaches are also conceivable, similar to the opportunity to chain \ac{w3c} Verifiable Credentials to \ac{ssl} certificates via publishing the corresponding key-pairs on a website.
+However, such patchworks of multiple standards would arguably increase the complexity of creating the related wallets and \ac{snark} proving and verification backends.
+Future research is also required to compare different approaches to revealing multiple attributes from several credentials in a \ac{vp}, which is common in practical applications.
+As we discussed in Section~\ref{sec:design}, the holder could generate multiple \acp{zkp} that reveal attributes from each credential, or a single \ac{zkp} that takes multiple credentials as input and verifies all of them.
+The corresponding trade-offs depend on parameters such as the number of credentials involved and on whether general-purpose \acp{zkp} with or without a trusted setup are used.